-I remember telling someone close to me that I was going to get treatment for an eating disorder at an inpatient treatment center, and their response was, “What do you do at a place like that, sit around and eat?”
-Well, yes, food is involved, but the intensive focus on inner self, past trauma, and self-worth is the mind blowing and life altering part.
+I remember telling someone close I was going to treatment for an eating disorder and they responded, “What do you do at a place like that, sit around and eat?”
+Well, yes, food is involved.
+But the intensive focus on inner self, past trauma, and self-worth is the mind blowing and life altering part.

-When I went into treatment, I did not realize how much work was involved on my end; it was the hardest work of my life, but the rewards of that labor are priceless to me now in my recovery
+When I went into treatment, I did not realize how much work was involved on my end.
+It was the hardest work of my life.
+But the rewards of that labor are priceless to me now in my recovery.

-A quote from Ron Blue, a financial adviser, really resonated with me throughout my time in treatment; “The longer term your perspective, the better your decisions will be.”
-As I struggled to finish meals, face the uncomfortability of weight restoration, and come to terms with emotions that I had always found a way to numb out, I kept this quote in mind.
-I want to live a happy, healthy, spontaneous life full of joy with my family and friends- my eating disorder was taking that away from me.
+A quote from Ron Blue, a financial adviser, really resonated with me.
+He said, “The longer term your perspective, the better your decisions will be.”
+As I struggled to finish meals, face the discomfort of weight restoration, and come to terms with emotions I had been numbing out, I kept this quote in mind.
+I want to live a happy, healthy, spontaneous life full of joy with my family and friends.
+The eating disorder was taking that away from me.